pebreo/pebreo.github.io/midgame/part3-polyamory.md

 todo: what are the trends to birth rates, divirce , and infidelity?

-## How does accepting polyamory & ENM fix population collapse?
+## Will accepting polyamory & ENM fix population collapse?

+Very unlikely.
+If the endgame is more babies then it wont make a dent.
+Polyamory & ENM require more resource for them to wotk.
+The best scenario, in my opinion, is social acceptance.
+History seems to point "yes" to that outcome.

 ## What is polyamory & ENM and why?